 The Harvest Rhythm Game – How To Play

-- Print off the The Harvest Rhythm Game sheets, mount them on to card with pictures on one side and rhythms on the other, and cut into separate flashcards.
+- Print off the The Harvest Rhythm Game sheets using the link below.
+Mount them on to card with pictures on one side and rhythms on the other, and cut into separate flashcards.

 - Spread the cards out on the floor face up and play a guessing game with the children